-LINAMAR LIGHT METALS was completed in October 2017 and is a state-of-the-art aluminum die casting operation providing components to the automotive industry.
+GF LINAMAR, completed in October 2017, is a joint venture between Georg Fischer AG and Linamar Corporation.
+Located in Ferncliff Industrial Park, GF Linamar is a state-of-the-art aluminum die casting operation providing components to the automotive industry.
 In August 2018, the facility was certified LEED Silver by the US Green Building Council.